carpentries/instructor-training/learners/checkout.md

 4. Your contribution should be evaluated in 7-10 days.
 We suggest checking back to ensure that your contribution was accepted.

 If you have difficulty logging in to AMY, please:
-1. Verify that you have completed the [Instructor Training Profile Creation Form][application], and that you have included a GitHub username in your application.
+1. Verify that you have completed the [Instructor Training Profile Creation Form][application] and that you have included a GitHub username when you complete the form.
 Both the form and the GitHub username are necessary for us to create a profile that you can login to use.
 2. Email us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
-In this email, let us know when you have completed the application, and share your GitHub username if you did not previously include it.
+In this email, let us know when you have completed the form, and share your GitHub username if you did not previously include it.
 You may also share your selection for the Get Involved step so that a member of our Core Team can enter it for you.

 ## 4\.
 Tracking Your Progress